SalehSandhu/budget-calculator/README.md

 I have started getting used to CRUD and am improving my knowledge on JS functions and useState.
 I still need to do more projects and get familiar with JS and React

+Project was completed with the aid of the tutorial: https://www.youtube.com/watch?v=f6HYLHrYpGs

 ## Available Scripts

 In the project directory, you can run: